camp details & agreements

 Camp spending money

 Glorieta is transitioning to a cashless payment campus.
-There are 2 options for you as a camper in regards to paying for things at the camp store and coffee shop.
+There are 2 options for you as a camper regarding paying for things at the camp store and coffee shop.
 The first is to bring your own debit card (or a prepaid VISA gift card) and use that around camp.
 The second option is for you or your parents to add "camp credit" to your account.
-You can add credit by going to camp credit and clicking camp credit on the top bar.
-Here is a video explaining it all in full.
+You can add credit by going to your family’s registration account and clicking the tab on the left labeled “Camp Credit”.
+Here is an article from Glorieta explaining the process in full alongside FAQ’s.